NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 But for what type?
 What type do we deduce `x` to be?
 If the first parameter is ignored, then clearly it shouldn't be part of that deduction.

-These are hardly unfixable problems.
-But they require a very great deal of thought and care in an already complex part of the standard.
+These are hardly insurmountable problems.
+But they require careful thought and added complexity in an already complex part of the standard.

+Another disadvantage is that it is explicit about which form of initialization to use.
+While that is usually a good thing, the downside is that it is impossible to treat constructor and aggregate initialization the same way.
+The code passing the indirect parameters *must* be aware whether the type should use constructor or list initialization.

+This poses a problem with template code.
+Or, more to the point, it does not allow a particular degree of interface freedom.
+If template code were restricted by a concept to use `std::initialize<T>` for a particular set of parameters, the user would be free to pass aggregates or objects that fit that particular interface.
+By forcing the code to statically select `construct_init` or `list_init`, things become much more complex.

+This problem could be solved by having a third form: `construct_list_init`, which works like our proposed LWG 2089 fix.
+The template code could then rely on that particular set of functionality.

 A more minor problem is the added verbosity.
 While it would be great to be able to list-initialization syntax while still guaranteeing that non-`initializer_list` constructors will not be called, requiring a bulky identifier like `std::construct_init` is a good way to ensure that this will only be employed when absolutely necessary, rather than as a useful default.